-The following table sets forth, as of November 14, 2018, certain information regarding the beneficial ownership of our common stock by (i) those persons who directly or indirectly own, control or hold with the power to vote 5% or more of our outstanding common stock based on currently available Schedules 13D and 13G filed with the SEC, (ii) each of our directors and officers and (iii) all of our officers and directors as a group of the Company.
-The number of shares of common stock beneficially owned by each person or entity is determined in accordance with the applicable rules of the SEC and includes voting or investment power with respect to shares of our common stock.
-The information is not necessarily indicative of beneficial ownership for any other purpose.
-Unless otherwise indicated, to our knowledge, all persons named in the table have sole voting and investment power with respect to their shares of common stock, except to the extent authority is shared by spouses under state community property laws.
+The following table sets forth information regarding the beneficial ownership of Shares as of October 1, 2018 and the expected beneficial ownership of the Shares of the Company immediately after this offering, in each case, by (i) those persons who directly or indirectly own, control or hold with the power to vote 5% or more of our outstanding common stock, (ii) each of our directors and officers and (iii) all of our officers and directors as a group of the Company.
 The Company's directors are divided into two groups - independent directors and interested directors.
-Interested directors are "interested persons" of OFS Credit Company, Inc. as defined in Section 2(a) (19) of the 1940 Act.
-Unless otherwise indicated, the address of all officers and directors is c/o OFS Credit Company, Inc., 10 South Wacker Drive, Suite 2500, Chicago, Illinois 60606.
+Interested directors are "interested persons" of OFS Credit Company, Inc. as defined in Section 2(a)(19) of the 1940 Act.